Mass media in Croatia: Legislative framework

-Access to information in Croatia is well-defined right, though limited by a proportionality and public interest tests.
+Access to information in Croatia is a well-defined right, though limited by proportionality and public interest tests.
 An independent information commissioner monitors its compliance.
 There have been concerns about the mindset of the administration tending to reduce the public to a passive recipient of information.
 Journalists also lack training and resources to access information: only 7% of Croatian journalists ever asked for access to official documents.

 The right to obtain corrections for all those whose rights or interests have been violated by information is enshrined in the Media Law; liability is upon editors-in-chief.
 In case of lack of correction, civil proceedings can be started.

 Media ownership information disclosure is mandatory in Croatia.
-Yet, nominal ownership often do not equate with control: in Croatia's dire economic situation, several publishing groups are on a lifeline by few major banks, often foreign ones.
+Yet, nominal ownership often does not equate to control: in Croatia's dire economic situation, several publishing groups are on lifelines extended by few major banks, often foreign ones.
 Information of basic vital financial data is not yet publicly available.

 Media concentration is prevented by the Media Law, establishing a 40% ceiling for ownership of general information dailies or weeklies.
 Cross-ownership of national electronic media is allowed by the Law on Electronic Media, if it does not trespass a 25% threshold at every territorial (region, county, city) level.
 Holders of national broadcasting licenses are prevented from owning newspapers with a daily circulation of above 3,000 copies, or more than 10% shares of a news agency, and vice versa.
 Radio and television licenses are mutually exclusive.

 Holders of national and regional licences are forbidden from owning more than 30% share in similar media or local dailies in the broadcasting area.

 License requirements for the media are deemed minimal, since they apply only to broadcast media making use of a limited public good (radio frequencies).
 Other media only need to register and declare their ownership structure.

 Minority-language media receive subsidies through the Fund for Media Pluralisation (3% of HRT subscription fee).
 The Italian-language daily La Voce del Popolo has a 70-years history, while Serbian-minority weekly Novosti has a reach that goes well beyond its community.